Cirrhosis of the Liver Specialist in Wichita, KS

 Due to the many conditions and complications associated with cirrhosis of the liver, there is an almost overwhelming amount of choices to make when it comes to treatment.
 Unfortunately, few other treatment options exist for cirrhosis of the liver that has progressed beyond the point of prevention.
 These advanced forms of cirrhosis of the liver require more immediate action such as a liver transplant.

 More From KU Wichita Gastroenterology

-For more information on cirrhosis of the liver or to schedule an appointment with one of our exceptional gastroenterologists, please call our office today at (316) 293-3455 .
+For more information on cirrhosis of the liver or to schedule an appointment with one of our exceptional gastroenterologists, please call our gastroenterology office in Wichita, KS today at (316) 293-3455.